SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 > 3.b.3 Proportion of health facilities that have a core set of relevant essential medicines available and affordable on a sustainable basis

 This target is interpreted to cover research about:
 * The development of medicines/vaccines for diseases in developing countries or for diseases "primarily affecting" them.
 For the query, we have interpreted this as neglected tropical diseases.
-For other diseases it is harder to decide if they are neglected or who they primarily affect. (phrase 1).
+For other diseases it is harder to decide if they are neglected or who they primarily affect, but we have used a list of diseases found in (<a id="GBD">[Coates et al., 2021](#31)</a>) - from results and Appendix table 6 over disease occurence/fatalities in richest vs. poorest, and generic terms for developing countries (phrase 1).
 * Access to affordable essential medicines and vaccines on a broad scale in accordance with Doha/TRIPS (phrase 2).

 This query consists of 2 phrases.